-Getting maal was also quite easy I realized, just request for the same while ordering your food with the waiter/caretaker.
+Getting maal was also quite easy I realized, just request for the same while ordering your food.
 It reaches your hands even before the food reaches your table.
 We bargained for the already cheap maal and bought it even cheaper.

 What an afternoon it was!
 Sun mixed with a little rain, green looking a little more greener and fresh, 2 clear rainbows - one above the other, snow clad mountains, some clouds and a roaring river.
 This trip made me believe that Kasol is not only the dope capital but also the rainbow capital of the country.
 I could see rainbows everywhere, every now and then.